View our posts

 UCAS and Careers

-UCAS and careers are coordinated by the Vice Principal, Mr Lloyd - M.Lloyd@harrisclaphamsixthform.org.uk with the aim of ensuring students are provided with the necessary information to make an informed decision regarding their future.
+UCAS and careers are coordinated by the Assistant Principal, Mr Davies - J.Davies@harrisclaphamsixthform.org.uk with the aim of ensuring students are provided with the necessary information to make an informed decision regarding their future.
 All students in Year 12 receive a careers interview from a Federation approved careers advisor and students receive a UCAS mentor, who will guide them through the process.

 Harris Clapham Sixth Form provides a number of opportunities, which will help our students make a competitive UCAS application: